Vivi-933/Assignment3/README.md

-the part 1 file tidies 5 data sets and puts them in a format that is easier to understand, they are saved in a parquet file. the part 2 file analysizes the data from the parquet files and creates a graph from said files.
+A3-P1.RMD tidies 5 data sets and puts them in a format that is easier to understansd and make inferences from, the cleaned datasets are saved in the parquet files in the repository.
+A3-P2.RMD analyzes the data from the parquet files and presents our findings.